Regression-based proximal causal inference for right-censored time-to-event data: Multiple negative control outcomes

 \section{Multiple negative control outcomes}

 Up to now, we have focused on an univariate unmeasured confounder setting.
 In practice, the source of unmeasured confounding may be multifaceted.
-For example, in public health research, sources of confounding bias for the effect of an exposure on health outcomes can include socioeconomic status, underlying health, access to healthcare, lifestyle, etc.~\supercite{greenland2001confounding}.
-In other words, $U$ is likely to be multidimensional.
+For example, sources of confounding bias for the effect of an exposure on health outcomes can include socioeconomic status, underlying health, access to healthcare, lifestyle, etc.~\supercite{greenland2001confounding}.
+In other words, $U$ may be multidimensional.
 This motivates the use of multiple negative control outcomes to capture the complex source of unmeasured confounding.

 To ground ideas, suppose $W=(W^1,\dots, W^{n_W})^T$ is a vector of $n_W$ negative control outcome variables.
 Extension from the previous sections is straightforward and can be summarized as Algorithm~\ref{alg:p2sls-surv-multi-nco}.